Renal Diet for People with Kidney Failure or Disease

 • processed cheeses and cheese foods

-Tips to lowering sodium in your diet
+Tips for lowering sodium in your diet

 • dining out: ask for meals made without salt or MSG (monosodium glutamate)